tlarrain98/fftuna/README.md

 ### 3. Create .env file for db.js
-Inside the `/server/` directory, create a .env file and fill it with the following values:
+Inside the `server` directory, create a .env file and fill it with the following values:

 ```
 DB_USER={username}